openregulatory/templates/templates/qms/sop-update-of-regulations.md

 Manager(s).
 Input may entail statutory laws, regulations and guidance documents.
 The QMO analyzes the applicability of relevant regulations and documents his assessment in a List of Applicable Regulations.

+Relevant input channels may include, but not be limited to:
+* Newsletter of ISO / IEC
+* Beuth newsletter
+* FDA newsletter
+* EU website on harmonized norms
+* Consultancy newsletters (Johner, Open Regulatory, …)

 Every relevant regulation is reviewed at least once per year, every time before a new medical device is placed on the market or as specified by the List of Applicable Regulations.